mvoto/crm-daron/README.md

 ## Tips
 * On acceptance/features tests, you can use `save_and_open_page` to open the current tested page on your browser.
 This gem does the trick: [launchy](https://github.com/copiousfreetime/launchy)
-* After creating models, run:
+* After creating models and execute the migrations, run:
 `annotate --exclude tests,fixtures,factories -p after`
 * Always keep seeds file updated when adding new ActiveRecord models
 * Use rails c --sandbox to use console and not save any register(rollback on exit)